Eucalyptus Epsom Salt Bath Recipe

 Get some more aromatherapy recipes for colds and flu.

-Or learn more about the best antiviral essential oils so you can protect yourself from germs.
+Or learn more about the best antiviral essential oils so you can help protect yourself from germs.

-And then why not try making these other easy recipes for pain relief, headaches, and last but not least, more scented bath salts...
+And then why not try making these other easy recipes to relieve pain or headaches - and last but not least, more scented bath salts...

 Pain Relief Recipes